OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 #### Apdex route view

 Historical performance is visible on every route.
-This is useful when assessing whether updated versions of Octopus Deploy have improved or worsened the route.
-The performance of the certificates route above degraded from 2020.2 to 2020.6.
+This allows us to see how the performance of a route has changed in each release.
+For example, the performance of the certificates route above degraded from 2020.2 to 2020.6.
 The Apdex score decreased from 62 to 16.
-In 2021.1, this route improved, leading to an Apdex score of 77.
+In 2021.1, this cause of this slowness was resolved, leading to an Apdex score of 77.

 ![Apdex Route View](apdex-route-view.png "Apdex Route View")

 #### Future improvements

-We have found this tool to be a source of information that can highlight routes for improvement.
-This lets us hone in on areas where we can improve the apdex scores, improving the quality of the Octopus Deploy product.
+We have found that this tool helps us plan on what to work on next.
+It highlights the areas that need the most attention and should be addressed first.
+Also it gives us another signal when monitoring our overall application health.

 <!--![Apdex Routes Difference](apdex-route-dashboard.png "Apdex Routes Difference")-->